2026 FIFA World Cup qualification – UEFA second round: Discipline

-Yellow cards received during the qualifying group stage will expire prior to the UEFA play-offs, thus preventing suspensions in the play-off finals due to yellow cards received in the semi-finals.
-However, yellow card suspensions accumulated at the end of the qualifying group stage will still be carried forward to the play-off semi-finals.
+Yellow cards received during the qualifying group stage expired prior to the UEFA play-offs, thus preventing suspensions in the play-off finals due to yellow cards received in the semi-finals.
+However, yellow card suspensions accumulated at the end of the qualifying group stage would still be carried forward to the play-off semi-finals.

-The following suspensions will be served during the second round qualifying matches:
+The following suspensions were served during the second round qualifying matches: